nuchs/amateur/README.md

-# amateur
+# Amateur

-Exploring an actor framework
+Gaining a better understanding of the actor pattern by implementing a very simple actor framework